Last Updated on September 22, 2023 by melissanreynolds

 In my worst flair ups, my food diary used to become a love song to carbohydrates.
 I subconsciously craved fuel that my body could turn into energy; unfortunately, all those carbohydrates created the opposite effect.
 My already exhausted system was battling its way through the simple and complex carbohydrates I was throwing at it every few hours – it had no time to create energy.
 It took a few days of concentrated effort, but once I replaced a few of these servings with other foods, I began to feel the effects.

 For me, eating a moderate diet rich in fruit and vegetables is a good start.
 Some people swear by Paleo, or Keto or gluten free or some such diet – it’s worth a try.

 Unless your doctor forbids it due to a medical condition, you should be exercising.
-A person with Fibromyalgia will work at a lower intensity and for a shorter period, but they should still exercise.
+A person with Fibromyalgia will work at a lower intensity and for a shorter period, but they should still move.

-The amount of energy I have fluctuates, depending on many things, but I always go for my walk with my dog.
+The amount of energy I have fluctuates, depending on many things, but I often go for my walk with my dog.
 Sometimes it is only around a 15-minute block, other times I will go for a course with a decent hill or will walk for a little longer.
 I have found 25-30 minutes to be ideal for me.
 I am always treading the fine line between proper muscle exhaustion and pain.
 This can be hard to monitor with constantly changing goalposts like fatigue and pain levels, but after two years, I have worked up to my current level.